top of page

 Song and song-story project

-Coincidently - as interest in the re-release of 'Waak waak ga Min min' music continues to grow - we are sometimes asked to provide more background to the songs, their origin, 'meaning' and 'relevance'
+Coincidently - as interest in a re-release of 'Waak waak ga Min min' music continues to grow - we are being asked to provide more background to the songs, their origin, 'meaning' and 'relevance'

 Index: